kendoctor/subjects/php_basics/create-your-own-dictionary.md

 ```

-> Next, writing codes in details following the main logic until complete the feature.
+> Next, writing codes in detail following the main logic until complete the feature.

 ```php